Lindsayagreen/coding-quiz/README.md

 # Description

 A very basic quiz that only show functionality.
 It has 2 questions.
 This is something that could definitely been expanded on.
+It has two basic questions and a submit score page.

 # Screenshot